-Attested: Lopocarium occurs at the end of one of RC's sequences of names, just before a jump to a new sequence along Hadrian's Wall.
-Arguments by R&S and others for a composite **Corielopocarium are unjustified because the preceding name Corie (almost certainly Corbridge) is so clearly separate.
+Attested: Lopocarium occurs at position 142 in the Ravenna Cosmography, at the end of one local sequence of names, just before a jump to a new sequence along Hadrian's Wall.
+Arguments by Richmond & Crawford and others for a composite **Corielopocarium are unjustified because the preceding name Corie (almost certainly Corbridge) is so clearly separate.

 Where: Uncertain, but most likely where the Roman road from Corbridge to the Roman fort at Επιακον crossed the valley of the river Allen, after heading across moorland south of Hexham.
 When Selkirk (1995, 123–126) wrote about this road, it was thought to pass through Old Town, near Allendale, but recent work written up by Toller and Haken in the Autumn 2017 RRRA Newsletter has clarified much of the course of this road.
 It would have crossed the West Allen somewhere near Catton, at about NY822573.